influxdata/docs-v2/content/influxdb/v2.1/reference/internals/data-retention.md

 ## Shard group duration
 InfluxDB stores data on disk in [shards](/influxdb/v2.1/reference/glossary/#shard).
 Each shard belongs to a shard group and each shard group has a shard group duration.
-The **shard group duration** defines the duration of time or interval that each shard in the shard group covers.
+The **shard group duration** defines the duration of time that each shard in the shard group covers.
 Each shard contains only points with timestamps in specific time range defined by the shard group duration.